Physiology-Informed Generative Multi-Task Network for Contrast-Free CT Perfusion: Methods

 \subsubsection{Data acquisition}

 Neuroimaging data were retrospectively retrieved at UF Health between 2013 and 2022 with Institutional Review Board (IRB) approval by the University of Florida.
 Written informed consent was waived by the IRB.
 The perfusion studies were conducted using an injection of an iodine-based contrast agent, and the collected data were analyzed using RAPID CTP analysis software (iSchemaView, Menlo Park, CA., USA) to generate each CTP map.
 The data were queried to include patients whose imaging data included RAPID CTP data.
-880 patients were found to have both RAPID CTP and NCCT imaging data.
-39 patients were excluded due to incomplete data present, resulting in 841 patients being selected for this study.
+A total of 880 patients were found to have both RAPID CTP and NCCT imaging data.
+After excluding 39 patients due to incomplete data, 841 patients remained for analysis.

 Among them, 673 patients (80\%) were randomly selected for training.
-The remaining 168 patients (20\%) were reserved for testing, and 20 patients from this test set were randomly selected for diagnostic evaluation.
-Furthermore, we statically applied data augmentation to the training data \cite{hao2021comprehensive}: random horizontal reflection, random rotation between -10 degrees and 10 degrees, and random vertical and horizontal translations between -30 and 30 pixels in each direction \cite{chen_what_2021}.
+The remaining 168 patients (20\%) were reserved as an independent test set; and 20 patients from the test set were further randomly selected for diagnostic evaluation.
+Furthermore, static data augmentation was applied to the training data \cite{hao2021comprehensive}: random horizontal reflection, random rotation between -10 degrees and 10 degrees, and random vertical and horizontal translations between -30 and 30 pixels in each direction \cite{chen_what_2021}.
 After extracting and applying augmentations to paired NCCT and CTP data, 29,358 (26.8 GB) paired slices of NCCT and CTP images were used to train MAGIC.
 Each image was normalized with a mean of 0 and a standard deviation of 1 in the training environment.